Minijump/Squirrel/README.md

 ### To do
 * Refactor (+fix) unit tests + code (all, not only pipeline) ((rename method, typing?, move logic out of controllers, create private methods, ...))
-* Refactor datasources (and others?), should automatically select the correct class based on the manifest?
-See another way of inheritance?
+* Check/Refactor Actions (that were moved inside pipeline folder)
-* Refactor Data sources methods (+ controllers) + UT
+* Refactor datasources (and others?), should automatically select the correct class based on the manifest(data_source factory?)?

 ### To Fix
 * edit action: default values not set for dictionnaries (expl in relace vals:) => Note: the value is set by method fillData but only in the textarea, as the widget is initialized before (in addInputs), the value does not appear in the widget